Shingles Vaccination Information

 In 2022 a study, published in Open Forum Infectious Diseases, measuring the risk of developing shingles in adults 50 years and over with COVID-19, found that where was a 15% higher herpes zoster risk than those without COVID-19.
 For those hospitalised following SARS-CoV-2 infection there was a 21% increased risk of developing shingles.

 Preventing herpes zoster is the best way to avoid post-herpetic neuralgia and other complications.
+There are two zoster vaccines available in Australia; Zostavax and Shingrix.

-- Household contacts (50 years of age and older) of a person who is, or who is expected to become immunocompromised.[1]
+- Household contacts (50 years of age and older) of a person who is, or who is expected to become immunocompromised[8]

 The Shingles Prevention Study (SPS) was conducted among 38,546 adults aged ≥ 60 years and showed that compared to placebo, vaccination with Zostavax reduced: